Table of Contents

 Do I Need Malaria Tablets for Cusco and Machu Picchu?

 There is no malaria at high elevation regions of Peru including the city of Cusco and the Inca ruins of Machu Picchu.
-Keep in mind, malaria is found in other regions of Peru including the Amazon rainforest, so it’s important to know your travel plans in detail before leaving to make sure you are protected.
-Read more about malaria and vaccination advice, including yellow fever recommendations and requirements for to Peru here
+Keep in mind, malaria is a risk in other regions of Peru including the Amazon rainforest.
+If your travel plans include other regions of Peru, read about health advice here.

 Visit Destination Health Clinic Before Your Trip to Cusco and Machu Picchu